JadenAlberding/PLA.I.TUS-A-Trading-Neural-Netowork/README.md

-PLAITUS has the posibility to be a super efficient and effective Trading A.I. with the goal of it being able to preform just as well if not better than large trading corperations.
+PLAITUS is a passion project with the hopt to create a Trading A.I. with the final goal of it being able to preform just as well if not better than large trading corperations.
 The AI is a custom neural network created from just numpy and logic.
 While the root implimentation of the AI is based off of